Trixx34/ioBroker.SolisCloud/README.md

 ![Logo](admin/solis.png)

-## SolisCloud adapter for IOBroker
+## soliscloud adapter for IOBroker

 This integration is heavily based on this home-assistant integration: https://github.com/hultenvp/solis-sensor